Cities in Texas That Are Liberal

 Most of Houston is within Harris County, a county that in the 2020 election went 56% blue and 42.7% red.
 Houston also has a Democratic mayor.

-Houston is one of the most ethnically diverse cities in the country, with 44% of the population identifying as Hispanic or Latinx and 22% of the population black or African American.
+Houston is one of the most ethnically diverse cities in the country, with 44% of the population identifying as Hispanic or Latinx and 22% of the population as Black or African American.

 Despite Texas’s ban on sanctuary cities, Mayor Sylvester Turner said the city wouldn’t assist in ICE (Immigration and Customs Enforcement) raids.